CS171/Homework_instructions/week-04/hw/week-04_hw.md

 1. Use the following recommended folder structure:

 ```
 /submission_week-04_FirstnameLastname
+	lab_partner.txt
-    design/         ...folder for your sketches
+    dear_data/      ...folder for your data that you collected for dear_data
     implementation/ ...folder for your code
         lab/
                 index.html